Muthuswamy Pillai

-Vaitheeswarankoil Sethuraman Muthuswamy Pillai (24 October 1921 – 18 January 1992) was a Bharatanatyam guru.
+Vaitheeswarankoil Sethuramu Muthuswamy Pillai (24 October 1921 – 18 January 1992) was a Bharatanatyam guru.

 Early life

 V. S. Muthuswamy Pillai hails from an hereditary family of musicians, dancers and nattuvanars.
 When he was 5, after the death of his mother Sethuramu, his mother's uncle nattuvanar Vaitheeswarankoil Meenakshisundaram Pillai became his foster father.
 Muthuswamy Pillai observed him when he was teaching or conducting dance, and also got initiated in various aspects of music.
 He helped his foster father fulfilling hereditary temple duties: singing, reciting shollukatus and playing cymbals, and sometimes accompanying dance by devadasis.
 He felt the stigma attached to the hereditary practitioners of the performing arts as they were given little respect when they performed with devadasis as a form of entertainment.

 When he was 15, he moved with his foster parents to Madras, but after the death of his younger sister Muthulakshmi, he decided to leave and settle in Mayavaram where he became the disciple of Kattumannarkoil Muthukumara Pillai, a highly respected nattuvanar.
 In his gurukul, he learnt the nuances of the art of bharatanatyam while he was taught a Margam (a sequence of dance compositions for the stage).